rsksmart/RSKIPs/IPs/RSKIP_tbd.md

 #### Proof transaction signing

 The proof transaction should be signed as any other peg-out, but by the proposed powpeg.
-For this to happen, a new Bridge method `addSpendTxSignature` should be created to accept signatures from public keys that don't belong to an active/retiring Powpeg (let's recall the proposed Powpeg is not active at this point).
+For this to happen, a new Bridge method `ADD_SPEND_TX_SIGNATURE` should be created to perform the exact same actions as the `ADD_SIGNATURE` but to accept signatures from public keys that don't belong to an active/retiring Powpeg (let's recall the proposed Powpeg is not active at this point).
 The `addSpendTxSignature` method should check that the public key belongs to the proposed Powpeg and that the hash of the transaction intended to be signed exists in the `SPEND_TX_HASH` storage entry.

 Once fully signed, the Bridge should remove the entry from the `spendTxWaitingForSignatures` and emit the release_btc event as usual.